ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-04-25-meet-smart-contracts-in-practice.md

 These functions show how to send Ether to contact and vice versa, change contracts state and perform read-only functions.

-Before running a contract in Remix we should compile it – in the left toolbar select “compile” tab and click on the button “Start to compile”.
+Before running a contract in Remix we should compile it – in the left toolbar select "compile" tab and click on the button "Start to compile".
 Next step is a contract deployment.
-To deploy contract, switch to the tab “Run”, fill input field “_treeCost” below the contract name and click on “Create” button.
+To deploy contract, switch to the tab "Run", fill input field "_treeCost" below the contract name and click on "Create" button.

 [![](/static/img/2018/04/contract_run_params-300x221.png)](/static/img/2018/04/contract_run_params.png)

 After it you will see a created contract block.

 Now you can execute methods in this contract.
-In Remix there are 5 wallets for running in local environment, you can switch between them by selecting from “Account” drop-down list.
+In Remix there are 5 wallets for running in local environment, you can switch between them by selecting from "Account" drop-down list.

-When you call method addTree, you should pass some Ether, to do so write this value in the text input “Value” near “Account”.
+When you call method addTree, you should pass some Ether, to do so write this value in the text input "Value" near "Account".
 When you call the method getSponsorContribution, you should pass the address as string – write it in double quotes.
-You can get the account address by clicking on the icon left to the selected “Account” value.
+You can get the account address by clicking on the icon left to the selected "Account" value.

 ### Try communicating between contracts